frcteam195/KnightVision-FRC-2016/README.md

 Use this library to give instant vision targeting to your robot using a Kangaroo MiniPC offboard vision processor and a USB camera.
 We recommend the Microsoft LifeCam NX-3000.
 Requires some simple pre-configuration described below.

+#Vision System Overview
+This vision system uses a very simple method to calculate the angle deviation from the camera being on center to the goal.
+The goals are outlined in retro-reflective tape, which will reflect light shined at it back to the source.
+This is helpful for identifying a target, since it will give us something the camera can look for.
+In order for this to work properly, you will need a ring of LEDs around the camera so the target will be able to shine light back into the camera lens.
+We recommend the color green since the field has the least amount of green light (other colors of light are more prominent).
+The exposure and brightness properties of the camera are all set to minimum and the white balance is adjusted to best filter out fluorescent lighting.
+Then the image is processed using NI's Vision Assistant software in order to identify the target based on the chosen LEDs.
+Once the target is identified, the deviation from the center of the target to the center of the camera frame is calculated.
+This % variance is then multiplied by the field of view of the camera in order to determine the deviation in degrees.
+This entire process is done inside our KnightVision.exe app.
+This provides a layer of abstraction to the user so that the process of vision targeting is simplified.

 #Getting Started with KnightVision

 <ol>